George Cœdès

-George Cœdès (/fr/; 10 August 1886 – 2 October 1969) was a French scholar of southeast Asian archaeology and history.
+George Cœdès (/fr/; 10 August 1886 – 2 October 1969) was a French scholar of Southeast Asian archaeology and history.

 Biography

 Cœdès was born in Paris to a family known as having settled in the region of Strasbourg before 1740.
 His ancestors worked for the royal Treasury.
 His grandfather, Louis-Eugène Cœdès was a painter, pupil of Léon Coignet.
 His father Hippolyte worked as a banker.
 It has also, incorrectly, been asserted that he was descended from Hungarian-Jewish émigrés.

 Cœdès became director of the National Library of Thailand in 1918, and in 1929 became director of L'École française d'Extrême-Orient (EFEO), where he remained until 1946.
 He was also an editor of the Journal of the Siam Society during the 1920s.
 In 1935, he married a Cambodian woman named Neang Yap.

 After leaving EFEO in 1946, he lived in Paris until he died in 1969.

 Works

 He wrote two texts in the field, The Indianized States of Southeast Asia (1968, 1975) (first published in 1948 as Les états hindouisés d'Indochine et d'Indonésie) and The Making of South East Asia (1966), as well as innumerable articles, in which he developed the concept of the Indianized kingdom.
 Perhaps his greatest lasting scholarly accomplishment was his work on Sanskrit and Old Khmer inscriptions from Cambodia.
 In addition to scores of articles (especially in the Bulletin of the École française d'Extrême-Orient), his 8-volume work Inscriptions du Cambodge (1937-1966) contains editions and translations of over a thousand inscriptions from pre-Angkorian and Angkor-era monuments, and stands as Cœdès' magnum opus.
 One stele, the recently rediscovered K-127, contains an inscription of what has been dubbed the "Khmer Zero", the first known use of zero in the modern number system.
 The transliteration system that he devised for Thai (and Khmer) is used by specialists of Thai and other writing systems derived from that of Khmer.

 George Cœdès is credited with rediscovering the former kingdom of Srivijaya, centred on the modern-day Indonesian city of Palembang, but with influence extending from Sumatra through to the Malay Peninsula and Java.

-However, due to focusing on the history of lower Southeast Asia, Cœdès was criticized by another historian Tatsuo Hoshino as having underestimated the importance of northern Indochina, Yunnan, and the central Mekong Valley.
+However, due to focusing on the history of lower Southeast Asia, Cœdès was criticized by another historian, from Japan, Tatsuo Hoshino as having underestimated the importance of northern Indochina, Yunnan, and the central Mekong Valley.